pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 #### Site Policies ####
 We need to define the site policies that will be available in all your sites collections.
 We are going to define the Site Policies in the content type hub and publish.
 In this example we are using SharePoint Online MT, but this same approach is available in SharePoint Online Dedicated as well as SharePoint on-premises.
 If your environment is hosted in SharePoint Online MT, your content type hub would be located at the following URL. https://[tenanatname]/sites/contentTypeHub.
 Navigate to Settings, then Site Policies under Site Collection Administration, and then finally create.

-See **Overview of site policies in SharePoint 2013** at http://technet.microsoft.com/en-US/library/jj219569(v=office.15).aspx for an overview of Site Policies.
+See **Overview of site policies in SharePoint 2013** at http://technet.microsoft.com/en-US/library/jj219569(v=office.15).aspx for more information.

-We are going to create three site policies, HBI, MBI and then LBI.
+Create three site policies, HBI, MBI and then LBI.
 Create an HBI Policy that mimics the below screen.

 ![](http://i.imgur.com/sKI5csC.png)

-Repeat the above setup 2 more times for MBI and LBI.
+Repeat the above setup two more times for MBI and LBI.
 You should end up with the below:

 ![](http://i.imgur.com/lrw7nQD.png)

-Once we have the policies we are going to publish the Site Policies.
+Once we have the policies we are going to publish the Site Policies so they will be available to our sites.

 #### Configuration Files ####